Mariupol's dead put at 5,000 as Ukraine braces in the east

 Ukrainian President Volodymyr Zelenskyy warned that Moscow is now marshaling reinforcements and trying to push deeper into the country's east, where the Kremlin has said its goal is to “liberate” the Donbas, Ukraine's mostly Russian-speaking industrial heartland.

 “The fate of our land and of our people is being decided.
 We know what we are fighting for.
-And we will do everything to win,” Zelenskyy said.
+And we will do everything to win,” Zelenskyy said, six weeks into the war.

 Ukrainian authorities urged people living in the Donbas to evacuate now, ahead of an impending Russian offensive, while there is still time.